COVID-19 LMA digital resource and services

-Although we're unable to provide access to most of our documents while we're closed, you can still explore the descriptions of them in our Collections Catalogue and prepare for future visits when we're able to welcome you once again.
+Although we're unable to provide access to most of our documents if LMA is closed, you can still explore the descriptions of them in our Collections Catalogue and prepare for future visits when we're able to welcome you once again.
 The catalogue contains descriptions of over three million books, maps, images and films.

 Whether already you have a particular theme in mind, or you'd just like to find out more about the documents we have, the research guides on our Collections Catalogue provide a great starting point.
 Each guide introduces its theme with key contextual information before providing an overview of the documents in our collections which may be useful.